 Using tools like Adobe Color can help you find inspiration and define a color palette.
-Select a base color (perhaps a personally favourite color) and build a full set of colors off of that selection.
+Select a base color (perhaps a personal favorite color) and build a full set of colors based off of that selection.
 Keep in mind you want the projects themselves to be the star of the show, so avoid using many bright and distracting colors.

 Adobe Capture allows you to sample color palettes from real life and save them into a library for quick use in Adobe XD.
 This is a great tool not just for your portfolio, but for keeping a memory bank of inspiration for future projects.

 With your colors selected, they can easily be added to the Document Assets panel in Adobe XD to use throughout your project.
 Adding colors here makes it easy to update across the document if you want to modify the style later on.

 Character styles also can be saved and defined in the Document assets panel, and applied to text on the design with a single click.